First passage sets of the 2D continuum Gaussian free field: The Minkowski content measure of the FPS

 \subsection{How to read the height of the FPS from its geometry}

 We have seen that the FPS is measurable w.r.t. the underlying free field.
-Moreover, we just saw that $h_{\A_{-a}^u}$ is a measurable function only of $\A_{-a}^u$ itself.
-This tells us in particular that knowing the boundary conditions $u$ and the set $\A_{-a}^u$ is sufficient to implicitly find the value of $-a$: for example if $x\in D$, it is given by, for example, $u(x) + h_{\A_{-a}^u}(x)$.
 A natural question is whether one can also determine $-a$ in an explicit way by just looking at the geometry set $\A_{-a}$.
 The following proposition says that this is indeed the case, and it presents some of the basic tools later used to show how to construct $\Phi_{\A_{-a}^u}$ as an explicit function of $\A_{-a}^u$.
 As this is more of a little side-story, we state and prove it in the simplest setting of the unit disk and the zero boundary GFF $\Phi$.
 A similar result can be stated and proved more generally for finitely-connected domains and general boundary conditions.